xiaoyunyang/xiaoyunyang.github.io/assets/md/SetupAuth.md

 * [`bcrypt-nodejs`](https://www.npmjs.com/package/bcrypt-nodejs) - used to hash strings and compare the hash with the hash stored in the database
 * [`crypto`](https://nodejs.org/api/crypto.html) - nodes's built in module for hashing.
+* [`helmet`](https://github.com/helmetjs/helmet) - Helps to secure your applications.
+It doesn’t magically make you more secure, but a small amount of work can protect you from a lot of hacks.

 **Utilities**

 * [`connect-flash`]() - allows for passing session flashdata messages.
 * [`morgan`](https://www.npmjs.com/package/morgan-2) - log every request to the console
 * [`dotenv`](https://github.com/motdotla/dotenv)
+* [`compression`](https://github.com/expressjs/compression) - Compression for compressing responses to save on bytes
+* [`connect-assets`](https://github.com/adunkman/connect-assets) —Compiles and minifies your CSS and JavaScript assets.
+It will also work with CSS preprocessors like SASS, SCSS, LESS, and Stylus, should you choose to use them.

 ## Set up the `User` model
 You want to sign up users and log users in to use your website.
 We need to create a `User` object.
 From your project directory: